So this is what death feels like.

 Maya turned to go—

 Adam grabbed her arm.

+She stared at his hand.
+The long, tanned fingers.
+His flesh felt warm against her.
 When was the last time a guy had chosen to touch her?
 Without, of course, the intent to kill?

 Her life was so screwed up.